Rishiofficial432-432/lexus/mvp.md

 -   **Frontend:** Built as a modern single-page application using **React** and **TypeScript**.
 -   **Styling:** Utilizes **Tailwind CSS** for a responsive and aesthetically pleasing user interface with robust theme support.
--   **Local-First Data:** Lexus is architected to be a **local-first application**.
+-   **Local-First Data:** LEXUS is architected to be a **local-first application**.
 This is a critical design choice for user privacy and offline capability.

 ### Data Privacy & Storage

 Your privacy is a non-negotiable feature.
-Lexus achieves this through its data storage model:
+LEXUS achieves this through its data storage model:

 -   **`localStorage` & `IndexedDB`:** All your notes, tasks, journal entries, and settings are stored directly in your web browser's local storage (`localStorage`) and a more robust client-side database (`IndexedDB` for larger files like note banners).
 -   **No Server-Side Storage:** Your personal data **never** leaves your device.
 It is not sent to or stored on any external servers (with the exception of the optional, self-hosted Student/Teacher Portal database via Supabase).